 The first thing to understand is how the IRS tax system works.
-Your single member LLC business is taxed as a sole proprietorship which requires a Schedule C to be prepared and attached to your Form 1040 Individual Income Tax Return.
+The IRS taxes your single member LLC business as a sole proprietorship which requires a Schedule C. The Schedule C is prepared and attached to your Form 1040 Individual Income Tax Return.

-All the business income and deductible expenses each year will be reported on the Schedule C. To the extent there is any net income left on the bottom line of the Schedule C, it will be carried over to the first page of the 1040 Form subject to your marginal income tax (about 20 to 35%) and self-employment Social Security and Medicare contributions (15.3%).
+You report all the business income and deductible expenses each year on the Schedule C. To the extent there is any net income left on the bottom line of the Schedule C, it will be carried over to the first page of the 1040 Form subject to your marginal income tax (about 20 to 35%) and self-employment Social Security and Medicare contributions (15.3%).
 Therefore, you can save up to 50 cents on every dollar of business income through deductible expenses.
-This is the reason to keep a good and separate record of all business income and expenses right from the beginning so that it will be easier to prepare an accurate Schedule C each year.
+This is the reason to keep a good and separate record of all business income and expenses from the beginning.
+Doing this will make it easier to prepare an accurate Schedule C each year.

 Hidden Deductions for Your Single Member LLC

-The first thing to do is open a separate bank account for your one member LLC into which to deposit your business income and out of which to pay your business expenses.
+The first thing to do is open a separate bank account for your one member LLC.
+This is where you deposit your business income and out of which to pay your business expenses.
 This will give you record of all business income and expenses for your tax records.

 There are obvious deductible expenses which you will pay out of the LLC bank account such as promotional materials and postage, food and beverage at showings, cost to send, exchange or return merchandise.
 Most entrepreneurs utilize these clearly recognizable deductions.

 However, the real savings for your company lies in the fine print – the hidden deductions.
 To be clear, the use of these deductions is permissible.
 The IRS established these rules to make tax records for home businesses simpler for both parties – you and the IRS.
-The not-so-obvious deductions for business expenses, which you can take as deductions on the Schedule C and reimburse yourself by writing checks to yourself out of the business bank account, can save huge on costs.
+The not-so-obvious deductions for business expenses can save huge on costs.
+You can take those deductions on the Schedule C and reimburse yourself by writing checks to yourself out of the business bank account.